Aeterna Zentaris (NASDAQ:AEZS) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Aeterna Zentaris (NASDAQ:AEZS – Free Report) (TSE:AEZ) in a research note released on Thursday morning.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com assumed coverage on shares of Aeterna Zentaris (NASDAQ:AEZS – Free Report) (TSE:AEZ) in a report issued on Friday morning.
+The firm issued a sell rating on the biopharmaceutical company’s stock.

-Separately, HC Wainwright reiterated a buy rating and issued a $28.00 price objective on shares of Aeterna Zentaris in a report on Thursday, August 10th.
+Separately, HC Wainwright restated a buy rating and issued a $28.00 target price on shares of Aeterna Zentaris in a research note on Thursday, August 10th.

-Aeterna Zentaris (NASDAQ:AEZS – Get Free Report) (TSE:AEZ) last posted its quarterly earnings data on Wednesday, August 9th.
-The biopharmaceutical company reported ($0.52) earnings per share for the quarter, beating the consensus estimate of ($0.87) by $0.35.
-Aeterna Zentaris had a negative net margin of 259.71% and a negative return on equity of 39.30%.
-The firm had revenue of $2.25 million for the quarter, compared to analysts’ expectations of $1.10 million.
-As a group, sell-side analysts forecast that Aeterna Zentaris will post -2.67 EPS for the current fiscal year.
+Aeterna Zentaris (NASDAQ:AEZS – Get Free Report) (TSE:AEZ) last issued its earnings results on Wednesday, August 9th.
+The biopharmaceutical company reported ($0.52) EPS for the quarter, beating analysts’ consensus estimates of ($0.87) by $0.35.
+Aeterna Zentaris had a negative return on equity of 39.30% and a negative net margin of 259.71%.
+The company had revenue of $2.25 million during the quarter, compared to the consensus estimate of $1.10 million.
+On average, equities research analysts forecast that Aeterna Zentaris will post -2.67 EPS for the current fiscal year.

 About Aeterna Zentaris